john-griffin/jenkins-client/README.md

 ### Start

-`Jenkins::Client::Job.start("job_name")` will start a build for the job which name is passed by parameter
+`Jenkins::Client::Job.start("job_name")` will start a build for the job whose name is passed by parameter

 ### LastBuild

-`Jenkins::Client::Job.lastBuild("job_name")` will give full informations about the last build of the job which name is passed by parameter
+`Jenkins::Client::Job.lastBuild("job_name")` will return information about the last build of the job whose name is passed by parameter

 ## Contributing